pachterlab/RLSRP_2025/README.md

 ## Repository Contents

 ### 📓 Notebooks
-Jupyter notebooks to reproduce each main and supplemental figure, named according to the figure number:
+Jupyter notebooks to reproduce each main and supplemental figure, named according to the figure number.
+Each notebook can also be run independently in a Google Colab environment.
 - `notebooks/`
   - `1.ipynb`
   - `2.ipynb`